Art026/InnerInk/README.md

 * **Secure Journaling**: InnerInk offers end-to-end encryption to ensure the privacy and security of your personal thoughts and reflections.

-* **Customizable Entries**: Users can customize their journal entries with different fonts, colors, and formatting options to express themselves creatively.
+* **Customizable Entries**: Users can customize their journal entries with different templates, colors, and formatting options to express themselves creatively.

 * **Mood Tracking**: InnerInk allows users to track their mood over time, helping them identify patterns and trends in their emotional well-being.